Group Exercise Classes

 - Postural problems

-What to expect from the Core Stability program at Southside Physiotherapy
+What to expect from the Group Exercise program at Southside Physiotherapy

-This allows you to develop the CORRECT technique and understanding of Pilates' principles prior to starting the program (breathing technique/pelvic floor activation and core activation).
-It is essential to be able to correctly activate and utilise deep core muscles before any progression is attempted otherwise other large, more superficial muscle groups will overcompensate.
+This allows you to develop the CORRECT technique and understanding of our exercise principles prior to starting the program (breathing technique, pelvic floor activation and core activation).
+It includes the use of our Real Time Ultrasound machine to effectively assess and teach core activation.
+It is essential to be able to correctly activate and utilise the deep core muscles before any progression is attempted otherwise other large, more superficial muscle groups will overcompensate.

-We offer an initial assessment and consultation (60 minutes) and one-on-one (40 minute) sessions using the reformer to meet your health and fitness goals.
+We offer an initial assessment, group sessions, duets and individual sessions using our extensive range of equipment to meet your health and fitness goals.
 Whether you suffer from lower back pain, or are recovering from an injury (new or old), want to improve your flexibility and mobility, have a goal you want to reach or just want a full body workout, then these sessions have you covered.

 - Increase strength